 On our way back to the station, the sergeant saw someone driving a bit erratic and pulled him over.
 We were north of downtown where the soccer stadium is going; we were the only two cars in sight.
 The driver turned out to be a security guard who we think had been on his phone.
 The sergeant let him go.
 (FYI: pulling people over is the one of the most dangerous thing an officer does.)

 As we drove back to the station, we saw the transient tent city that was lining the streets (it was huge).
 Current laws prevent officers from clearing the camps after dark because the transients are trying to rest.

 80% of all calls were transient-related.
 Mostly disturbing people in public places or at their homes, all of them drug addicts with violent histories and not residents of California.

 I was able to get out at every call, once things were determined safe (except for the pull over).
-All the officers I met were extremely nice and calm during all incidents, which was impressive for all the newbies.
+All the officers I met were extremely nice and calm during incidents, which was impressive for all the rookies.
 I also saw four female officers during my shift (awesome).